 Check any boxes corresponding to the four quarters to which a federal penalty exception applies.
-See Prepayment Requirements in the General Instructions for exceptions to the penalty on underpayments.
+See Prepayment Requirements on page 2 for exceptions to the penalty on underpayments.
 Attach supporting documentation.

 Signature and Date Lines

 Sign and date the return.
 We will not issue a refund without a signature.